One-sided DI-QKD secure against coherent attacks over long distances: Key rate lower bounds

-\textit{Key rate lower bounds.---} The 1SDI QKD protocol described above satisfies the no-signaling condition of the generalized Entropy Accumulation Theorem \cite{metger2022generalised}.
-This allows us to assess their security in the asymptotic case by verifying the positivity of the Devetak-Winter rate \cite{devetak2005distillation,rennerrate}.
-When the secret key is extracted from Alice's outcomes of the observables $A_1$ and Bob uses the outcomes of $B_1$ to reconstruct her string, the asymptotic key rate is given by Here, we decided to extract the key by using one-way public communication from Alice to Bob.
-We make this choice because, as Alice's device is semi-trusted, the convex-combination attacks as introduced in \cite{masinijm} do not apply to her device.
-Therefore, with this choice, we can achieve better key rates.
+\textbf{Key rate evaluation:} When the secret key is extracted from Alice's outcomes of the observables $A_1$ and Bob uses the outcomes of $B_1$ to reconstruct her string, the asymptotic key rate is given by

+where $H(A_1|E)$ is bounded using analytical and numerical techniques, and $H(A_1|B_1)$ is computed from the observed statistics.
+In line with standard QKD analyses, classical post-processing steps such as error correction and privacy amplification are implicitly accounted for in the Devetak–Winter rate \cite{devetak2005distillation,rennerrate}.
+Here, we decided to extract the key by using one-way public communication from Alice to Bob as we noticed that, with this choice, we can achieve better key rates.

+The protocol described above is similar to the entanglement-based version of BB84 protocol with the exception that one of the measurement parties is untrusted.
+Moreover, we only discard the no-detection events on Alice's trusted side, which is a type of post-selection on trusted measurement devices.
+This is in contrast to Refs. \cite{branciard1sided,lucamarini2012device,Vallone_2014,ioannou2022receiver,Ioannou_2022} where post-selection is done on the untrusted end.
+It was shown in \cite{metger2022generalised} that post-selection on trusted devices satisfy the non-signalling constraints of generalised Entropy Accumulation Theorem (GEAT) and thus for such protocols, for example, in BB84 coherent attacks do not give any advantage to an attacker over collective attacks.
+Consequently, the 1SDI QKD protocol described above satisfies the non-signaling condition of the generalised Entropy Accumulation Theorem \cite{metger2022generalised} which allows us to assess their security in the asymptotic case by verifying the positivity of the Devetak-Winter rate \cite{devetak2005distillation,rennerrate}.

+It was already shown in \cite{dupuis2020entropy} that the standard entanglement-based BB84 protocol with one of the measurement devices being untrusted (our protocol), satisfies the conditions of EAT and then subsequently conditions of GEAT in \cite{metger2022generalised}.
+Here, we state the conditions with the full mathematical deatils adhered to \cite{dupuis2020entropy,metger2022generalised}.
+To apply the generalized EAT, the protocol must satisfy the following key requirements:

+(i) Sequential structure (quantum Markov process): The protocol must admit a description as a sequence of rounds, where in each round a quantum system is processed and produces classical outputs, and where the global evolution can be modeled as a concatenation of completely positive trace-preserving (CPTP) maps.
+In our protocol, each round consists of state distribution followed by local measurements by Alice and Bob, producing outcomes $(a_r,b_r)$.
+Here, $r$ denotes the $r$-th round of the protocol.
+The entire protocol can thus be written as a sequential composition of maps acting on the joint system and the adversary’s side information, satisfying the structural requirement of EAT.

+(ii) Well-defined classical outputs and conditioning registers: Each round must produce classical data (e.g., inputs and outputs) that are used to define the entropy rate and the conditioning system.
+In our setting, the classical registers consist of $(X_r,Y_r,A_r,B_r)$, where $X_r,Y_r$ denote the measurement choices and $A_r,B_r$ the outcomes.
+The raw key is extracted from a subset of these outputs (e.g., $(A_1,B_1)$), and the entropy accumulation is performed conditioned on the adversary’s quantum system.